Welcome to ASTC Cherry Point, NC

 Training Start Time

 NOTE!
-Please be on time.
-Students reporting AFTER 0745 may not be eligibleto complete a full qualification on that day, and will have to reschedule.
-Also if students have received a small pox vaccine with-in 30 days of water training they will not be allowed in our pool.
+Students having received a small pox vaccine within 30 days of training will not be allowed in the pool.

 MCAS Cherry Point Destructive Weather Hotlines: Commercial: (252) 466-5216 / 5217 (DSN: 582) Naval Health Clinic Cherry Point Inclement Weather hotline: (252) 466-1188 (DSN: 582)

 Underwater Egress Training for 2dMEF Marines

 Camp Lejeune offers a TECOM approved one Day Helicopter Egress course

 located on C St, behind the area 2 pool.
 Building 234.
 The academic

 portion covers all helicopter and V-22 passenger aircraft used by the Marine

 Corps and the use of compressed air underwater.
 Students will practice